bitrix24/b24restdocs/api-reference/crm/contacts/crm-contact-add.md

 > Scope: [`crm`](../../scopes/permissions.md)
 >
-> Who can execute the method: any user with the "add|import" access permission for contacts
+> Who can execute the method: any user with "add|import" access permission for contacts

 The method `crm.contact.add` creates a new contact.